-The doctoral internship is a full-time (i.e., 40 hours/week) training and supervised experience which consists of 2,000 hours over twelve months (52 weeks) in duration.
+The doctoral internship is an APA accredited, full-time (i.e., 40 hours/week) training and supervised experience which consists of 2,000 hours over twelve months (52 weeks) in duration; during this first year, our program is accredited by the American Psychological Association on a contingency basis.
 Two weeks of vacation and sick time are allotted during the year, with options to flex or make up missed time as needed.
 The program begins at the beginning of September and extends through August of the following year.
-Two interns will be selected for the 2018-2019 training year.
+Two interns will be selected for the 2019-2020 training year.
 One intern will work with children/adolescents and one intern will work with adults.

-- 1. Interns in the child/adolescent track will work out of Middlesex Hospital Family Advocacy Program outpatient clinic, a community mental health center which provides services for children, adolescents, and families who reside in the community.
+- 1. Interns in the child/adolescent track will work out of Middlesex Health Family Advocacy Program outpatient clinic, a community mental health center which provides services for children, adolescents, and families who reside in the community.
 Services include assessment/evaluation, individual therapy, family therapy, group therapy and medication management.
 Patient populations are clinically and culturally diverse. - 2.
-Interns in the adult track will work out of Middlesex Hospital's Outpatient Center for Behavioral Health, a community mental health center which provides services for individuals 18 and older who reside in the community.
+Interns in the adult track will work out of Middlesex Health's Outpatient Center for Behavioral Health, a community mental health center which provides services for individuals 18 and older who reside in the community.
 Services include assessment/ evaluation, individual therapy, group therapy, and medication management.
 Patient populations are clinically and culturally diverse.

-Depending on interns' individual interests, opportunities also exist for exposure/training in the hospital's other behavioral health departments.
-These include several levels of psychiatric services, including intensive outpatient, partial hospital, inpatient, crisis intervention and in-home therapeutic services.
+Depending on interns' individual interests, opportunities also exist for exposure/training in the Health's other behavioral health departments.
+These include several levels of psychiatric services, including intensive outpatient, partial Health, inpatient, crisis intervention and in-home therapeutic services.
 In addition, individuals in the adult track may have opportunities for specialized evaluation (i.e., bariatric surgery candidates).

-In addition to direct care, interns participate in various training opportunities within both the clinic and hospital settings (see Training Experiences section).
+In addition to direct care, interns participate in various training opportunities within both the clinic and Health settings (see Training Experiences section).

-Status of Accreditation: This internship program is currently in its seventh year.
-Middlesex

-Hospital's internship training staff are in the process of seeking APA accreditation by the American Psychological Association.
-The initial site visit from APA occurred in October 2017.
-The internship program was designed in accordance with the standards and training requirements of APA, and it obtained membership to the Association of Psychology Postdoctoral and Internship Centers (APPIC) in August of 2013.

-Questions related to the program's accredited status should be directed to the Commission on Accreditation:

-Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE,

-Washington, DC 20002 Phone: (202) 336-5979 E-mail: apaaccred@apa.org
+Questions related to the program's accredited status should be directed to the Commission on Accreditation: Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002 Phone: (202) 336-5979 E-mail: apaaccred@apa.org Web: www.apa.org/ed/accreditation

-Web: www.apa.org/ed/accreditation